Climate Change: Financial Services in the Cross Hairs has been saved

 The FSB Reports into the G20 which is clearly concerned about how best to mitigate the global risks of climate change.
 And while the TCFD disclosure recommendations are presently voluntary, we expect that investor and competitive pressure will lead companies to adopt these standards.

 The Final TCFD Recommendations Report was released on 29 June 2017.
 It recognises the multi-faceted and pervasive impact of climate change on all organisations.
 It reflects the fact that climate change presents risks and opportunities for companies and that these can (and most likely will) have financial impacts.
-Further information can be found in the blog link here.

 In fact Aviva, AXA, BHP, Shell, Dow Chemical, HSBC, ICBC, Swiss Re, Unilever, and many others have already issued statements supporting the recommendations and are expected to adopt the standards.
 BlackRock, the world’s largest asset manager, is also asking the companies it invests in serious questions on how they assess and manage climate risk.